Frostbite and Hypothermia: 3 Signs & Treatment

-The National Weather Service1 states that “Dangerous cold will continue across much of the northern parts of the country into next week, with heavy wintry precipitation continuing across the Pacific Northwest and Northern Rockies into Saturday.”
+The National Weather Service states that “Dangerous cold will continue across much of the northern parts of the country into next week, with heavy wintry precipitation continuing across the Pacific Northwest and Northern Rockies into Saturday.”

-Frostbite2 is a severe condition that’s caused by exposure to extremely cold temperatures.
+Frostbite is a severe condition that’s caused by exposure to extremely cold temperatures.
 Stay safe this winter by learning more about frostbite, including who is most at risk, signs, and symptoms, and what to do if someone develops frostbite.

 What is Frostbite?